Resources on Islam for Sermons & Education

 The Pluralism Project at Harvard University www.pluralism.org

-The Pluralism Project is a reliable source of information about the major religions in the world, information about increasing religious diversity in the US, promising practices in interfaith work and case studies to foster understanding across lines of religious difference.
-Case Studies allow participants to practice problem-solving around questions raised by increased religious diversity.
-Case studies of local interest are: “Invitation to a Tri-Faith Neighborhood,” and “Sister Mary and the Muslim Doctors,” both available online at http://pluralism.org/casestudy/selected-case-studies/.
+The Pluralism Project also publishes Case Studies that allow participants to practice problem-solving around questions raised by increased religious diversity.
+Case studies of local interest are: “Invitation to a Tri-Faith Neighborhood” (Omaha), and “Sister Mary and the Muslim Doctors” (Sioux Falls), both available online at http://pluralism.org/casestudy/selected-case-studies/.

 DVD: The Jesus Fatwa http://www.livingthequestions.com/xcart/home.php?cat=493

-Much of what passes as information about Islam is weed-like disinformation rooted in stereotypes and watered by fear.
-In The Jesus Fatwah, Islamic and Christian scholars offer reliable information about what Muslims believe, how they live out their faith, and how we all can build relationships across the lines of faith.
-The DVD features seventeen Islamic and Christian scholars, including: Hans Küng (Islam: Past, Present and Future), Brian McLaren (Why Did Jesus, Moses, the Buddha,and Mohammed Cross the Road?), Eboo Patel (Acts of Faith: The Story of an American Muslim), Stephen Prothero (God is Not One: The Eight Rival Religions That Run the World–and Why Their Differences Matter) and Feisal Abdul Rauf (What’s Right with Islam Is What’s Right with America).
-Five sessions on one DVD disc with downloadable facilitator guide and reader.
-(Available from Living the Questions online.)
+Good place to start for those who know very little about Islam.
+Includes information about what Muslims believe and how we can work to build relationships across lines of faith.
+Features seventeen Islamic and Christian scholars, including: Hans Küng (Islam: Past, Present and Future), Brian McLaren (Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?), Eboo Patel (Acts of Faith: The Story of an American Muslim), Stephen Prothero (God is Not One: The Eight Rival Religions That Run the World–and Why Their Differences Matter) and Feisal Abdul Rauf (What’s Right with Islam Is What’s Right with America).
+Five sessions on one DVD with downloadable facilitator guide and reader.
+From Living the Questions.

 DVD: Three Faiths, One God: Judaism, Christianity and Islam, Directed by Gerald Krell

-This PBS documentary, “Three Faiths, One God: Judaism, Christianity, Islam” compares similarities and differences in religious beliefs and practices between Judaism, Christianity and Islam.
-It also examines how people of goodwill in the Abrahamic faith communities are coming to terms with historical conflicts that impact their lives today, the crisis of the fundamentalist approach to religious pluralism, and how some are lowering barriers to understanding & respect.
-The DVD is an exceptionally fine movie about contemporary Jews, Christians and Muslims, and provides an easy-to-understand explanation of their common roots in Abraham.
-The video works well divided into 3 sessions, each with 40 minutes of video and 20 minutes of discussion.
+This PBS documentary compares similarities and differences in religious beliefs and practices between Judaism, Christianity and Islam, and traces their common roots to Abraham.
+Also examines how people of goodwill in the Abrahamic faith communities are coming to terms with historical conflicts that impact us today, and the crisis of the fundamentalist approach to religious pluralism.
 (Available on Amazon)